On Signed Network Games with Binary Actions: Preliminary results

-A finite strategic game where all players have binary action set $\mc A=\{\pm1\}$ is \emph{super-modular}\cite{Topkins:1979,Milgrom.ea:1990,Vives:1990,Topkins:1998} if it satisfies the \emph{increasing difference property}, i.e., if \be u_i(+1,x_{-i})-u_i(-1,x_{-i})\le u_i(+1,y_{-i})-u_i(+1,y_{-i})\,,\ee for every two strategy profiles $x$ and $y$ in $\mc X$ such that $x\le y$.
-For super-modular games, Nash equilibria are guaranteed to exist and they form a lattice in the strategy profile space.
-The following result states that a SNC game is super-modular if and only if it is a network coordination game and that, in this case, the set of its Nash equilibria is non-empty and globally BR-reachable.
+A finite strategic game where all players have binary action set $\mc A=\{\pm1\}$ is \emph{super-modular}\cite{Topkins:1979,Milgrom.ea:1990,Vives:1990,Topkins:1998} if it satisfies the \emph{increasing difference property}, i.e., if \be u_i(+1,x_{-i})-u_i(-1,x_{-i})\le u_i(+1,y_{-i})-u_i(+1,y_{-i})\,,\ee for every two \tcb{action profile}s $x$ and $y$ in $\mc X$ such that $x\le y$.
+For super-modular games, Nash equilibria are guaranteed to exist and they form a lattice in the \tcb{action profile} space.
+The following result states that a {\black SNG} is super-modular if and only if it is a network coordination game and that, in this case, the set of its Nash equilibria is non-empty and globally BR-reachable.